 Asian and Middle Eastern Studies

-The Faculty of Asian and Middle Eastern Studies (FAMES) consists of two departments - the Department of Middle Eastern Studies and Department of East Asian Studies.
+The Faculty of Asian and Middle Eastern Studies (FAMES) consists of two departments - the Department of East Asian Studies and the Department of Middle Eastern Studies.
 Each department offers a ‘pathway’ in the AMES Tripos.

 Our courses cover the major languages and history and culture of the Middle East and East Asia.
 The Department of Middle Eastern Studies offers Arabic, Persian and Hebrew language and literature courses and departmental-wide courses in history and anthropology.
 The Department of East Asian Studies offers Chinese and Japanese language, literature and history courses, and Korean as a final year option.
 It also offers some departmental-wide courses in history and film.

 The AMES tripos is a four year course which is divided into two parts.
 In Part I (two years), students receive intensive language training and introductions to history, literature and culture.
 In Part II (two years) students spend a year abroad practising their spoken language, taking courses and sometimes doing research towards their final year dissertation.
 They then return to Cambridge for a final year of more specialised courses.